fontys-intersect/fontys-intersect-2020/cases/smartwatch.md

 Then the attacker could write malware that would abuse the open methods from those interface to hijack Wifi/Bluetooth/Contact info etc.. (depending on the interface)

 ## Strengths
-Secure in every way except the out of date OS (Tizen).
+The Samsung Smart Watch was really strong in it strengths, there were no other open attack vectors for us to exploits except the outdated OS it was running.

 ## Vulnerabilities
 **Outdated OS**